parrt/msds692/hw/tfidf.md

 ## Deliverables

-In your repository `tfidf-`*userid*, you must have the following files:
+In your repository `tfidf-`*userid*, you must have the following files in the root of your repository directory:

 * `tfidf.py`; Implement methods `gettext()`, `tokenize()`, `stemwords()`, `compute_tfidf()`, `summarize()`, `load_corpus()`
 * `common.py`; Print most common 10 "*word* *score*" pairs